 There are many different ways to close a presentation effectively.

-I’ll start with 7 powerful ways to end your speech, and then give you my advice about two common ways to close a presentation which you should avoid.
+I’ll start with explaining 7 powerful ways I’ve seen my public speaking coaching clients end their speeches, and then give you my advice about two common ways to close a presentation which you should avoid.

 7 Techniques for Ending Your Presentation Powerfully